-Many of you are planning delicious food for Thanksgiving this week.
+Many of you are busy planning delicious food for Thanksgiving.
 If you’re new to the gluten-free diet, you are probably focused on dishes like stuffing and pie, and that’s understandable.
-I didn’t even include any gluten-free turkey recipes in my Thanksgiving recipe roundup.
+Here are 15 Gluten-Free Thanksgiving Recipes to help you out.

 It’s pretty easy to make gluten-free turkey, but it’s also possible for the Thanksgiving turkey to contain gluten, if you don’t know what to look out for.
 Whether you’re cooking the turkey yourself or someone else is, here are a few things to keep in mind.

 While poultry is regulated by USDA, not the FDA, and therefore the food labeling laws are different, gluten-containing ingredients are usually labeled.
 Fresh, plain turkey is gluten free, and some are labeled as such.

 Whether the seasoning comes with the turkey or is being added at home (yours or someone else’s), you need to find out what’s in it.
 Single-ingredient herbs are gluten free, but seasoning packets or mixes could contain gluten.
 Read ingredients, and if you are unsure, just opt for using seasoning you know is safe.